aaron9000/react-image-timeline/README.md

 #React Timeline

-A vertical timeline component for React.js.
+An image-centric timeline component for React.js.
 View chronological events in a pleasant way.

 ####Features